Durga-Kaumudi/PowerBI/README.md

 # PowerBI
-Consists of Power BI reports of different datasets.
+Consists of Power BI reports of Customer, Product and Sales analysis of Adventure Works Database.
-The excel fies attached consists of required data.